top of page

 1980

-The British Open is played on a portable court for the first time, at the Wembley Conference Centre.
+1st British Open played on a portable court, at the Wembley Conference Centre.

 1981

-In November the World Open, held in Toronto, is played on a portable court with a glass front and back wall.
+World Open played on a portable court with a glass front and back wall in Toronto, Canada.

 1982